Fortinet Product Manager Salary in San Francisco Bay Area | $283K-$410K+ | Levels.fyi

 The median Product Manager compensation in San Francisco Bay Area package at Fortinet totals $410K per year.
-View the base salary, stock, and bonus breakdowns for Fortinet's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Fortinet's total compensation packages.
 Last updated: 11/5/2025

 Company